Ankr-network/ankr-docs/pages/staking/overview.md

 ## Parachain Liquid Crowdloan
-[Parachain Liquid Crowdloan](/staking/liquid-crowdloan/overview/) provide benefits similar to Staking and allows users to:
+[Parachain Liquid Crowdloan](/staking/liquid-crowdloan/overview/) provides benefits similar to Staking and allows users to:
 1. Bond DOT/KSM: users bond DOT or KSM to a Polkadot project during a Parachain Slot Auction.
 2. Locked Liquidity: if the project wins a slot, the bonded DOT or KSM is inaccessible.
 3. Attain Instant Liquidity: however, Parachain Liquid Staking tokens can be instantly obtained.
 These are portable and usable elsewhere.